Aus der Asche

-All puppies are typically $2000.
-Puppies from imported litters tend to have more costs associated with them, therefore will have a higher price.
+All of our puppies $2500.
 Older puppies or dogs may be more, according to the level of training.

 Deposits and Waitlist